thoughtbot/ruby-science/book/solutions/extract_decorator.md

 Now that we have a class to handle this logic, we can move some of the parameters into instance state.
 In `Survey#summaries_using`, we use the same summarizer and user instance; only the question varies as we iterate through questions to summarize.
-Let's move everything but question into instance variables on the decorator:
+Let's move everything but the question into instance variables on the decorator:

 ` app/models/unanswered_question_hider.rb@72801b57:4,15